kalisio/kdk/docs/api/map/services.md

 The service can be created using the global **createFeaturesService(options)** function, if no context provided it will be available as a global service otherwise as a contextual service (e.g. attached to a specific organization), please also refer to core module [**createService()**](../core/application.md#createservice-name-options).

 ::: warning
-This service does not emit events with individual features because importing large batch of features could lead to big performance drop.
+This service does not emit events with individual features when importing large batch of features as it could lead to big performance drop.
 For the same reason, any operation result contains only the feature identifier not the whole object as usual.
+See details in related section below.
 :::

 ### Data model